erik1066/pop-os-setup/README.md

 ## Increase the inotify watch count

-When working with Dropbox, React, and NodeJS, you may run into this error: "User limit of inotify watches reached".
+When working with Dropbox, React, and NodeJS, you may run into the following error: "User limit of inotify watches reached".
 The default limit for file watchers is 8,192.
 Increase this limit to something more reasonable:

 1. Run `sudo gedit /etc/sysctl.conf`
 1. Add `fs.inotify.max_user_watches=10000000` to the bottom of the file